LuckyJimJD/ProfessionalResponsibility/assets/outlines/Fees.md

 - Funds to be used in transaction or other purposes
     - Belongs to the client until disbursed for intended purpose
 - Money received from third persons for the client’s benefit
-    - E.g. Judgment or settlement proceeds, payments received as part of transaction
+    - e.g. Judgment or settlement proceeds, payments received as part of transaction

-Requirements under Rule 1.15
+Handling and use of client funds (Model Rule 1.15):

 - Must be kept in a separate account maintained in the state where the lawyer's office is situated (or elsewhere by agreement)
 - May use one trust account for multiple clients’ funds.
 - Must keep track of each client’s funds (i.e. individual ledgers)
 - May not use one client’s funds to pay another client’s fees or expenses
-- Separate account may be required or advisable where attorney is serving as estate administrator or similar fidiciary capacity
+- Separate account may be required or advisable where attorney is serving as estate administrator or similar fiduciary capacity

-Trust accounting rules

-- See N.C.R.P.C.
-1.15: far more detailed than Model Rule 1.15.
-- Most violations result from negligence, rather that intentional misconduct
-- Careless violations are still subject to discipline
-- See NC State Bar, Lawyer’s Trust Account Handbook (2011)

-IOLTA

-- NC Rule 1.15 requires general trust accounts to be interest-bearing.
-See 27 N.C.A.C.
-1D, Rule .1316, IOLTA Accounts; NC State Bar, Lawyer’s Trust Account Handbook at 8
-- Attorneys may use designated IOLTA accounts at eligible banks
-- Interest goes to help fund legal services for needy individuals

-Deposits and Withrawals
+The attorney may not commingle their own funds with client funds.

 - Lawyer may deposit own funds in trust account to pay bank service charges
 - Advances on fees and expenses must be deposited into trust account
-- Withdrawn only as fees are earned or expenses incurred
+  - Withdrawn as fees are earned or expenses incurred

+Under state IOLTA programs, a lawyer may (or must, in some states) use a single pooled account for client funds that are relatively small in amount or will not be held for a time period long enough to earn interest.
+Interest on an IOLTA account is used to fund legal services for needy individuals and other charitable or educational purposes.

+The disciplinary rules (or statute/regulation) in each state impose further requirements for client trust accounts, including procedures for reporting and audits.
+See, e.g., N.C.R.P.C.
+1.15; NC State Bar, Lawyer’s Trust Account Handbook (2011).

+Most violations result from negligence, rather that intentional misconduct.
+Careless violations are still subject to discipline.

 ### Other client property

-**Rule 1.15(a)**
+#### Rule 1.15(a)

 - Client property must be identified appropriately safeguarded.